… This Blog …

 - the American Statistical Association

-- the American Meteorological Society
+- the New England Statistical Society

-- the Ecological Society of America
+- the 1930 Society of the Woods Hole Oceanographic Institution

 Some things to which Jan has contributed which are publicly available:

 - “Warming slowdown?” (in 2 parts), at the Azimuth blog: here and here

 - (Acknowledgement only) “Monte Carlo methods in climate science“, J. C. Baez, D. Tweed.

 - The entries of this blog, including The zero-crossings trick for JAGS: Finding roots stochastically

 Mr Galkowski and his beautiful and clever wife, Claire, Director of the South Shore Recycling Cooperative, are strong supporters of the Woods Hole Oceanographic Institution.

 … Politically Speaking …